Homage to Everyman

 Some books are just friendlier than others.
 They feel good in the hand, they have wonderful paper and a typeface that lets the eye glide.
 Someone has given them a thoughtful page design and maybe a useful amenity like a ribbon bookmark.
-A few days ago at Dovegreyreader, I greatly enjoyed the short homage to the reader-friendly editions of the Everyman’s Library:
+A few days ago at the (now defunct blog) Dovegreyreader, I greatly enjoyed the short homage to the reader-friendly editions of the Everyman’s Library:

 It just remains to put all unfinished books onto a reading hold over Christmas and become a one-book wonder this week because Bleak House is proving to be positively all-consuming.I’ve opted for the Everyman’s Library edition with the lovely smooth paper, the lush burgundy cover and the ribbon bookmark.You know how easily impressed I am by a ribbon in a book.Then that beautiful little inspirational quote ‘ Everyman, I will go with thee, and be thy guide, in thy most need to go by thy side.’
 I have a growing collection of Everyman’s Library, I’m starting to gather my most favourite reads in this very special edition.